Your Cybersecurity Career Guide for 2025: Pay, Jobs + More

 [Featured image] A cybersecurity professional in a white shirt stands in front of a laptop and wall monitor.

 As more and more business is conducted on the cloud, cybersecurity has become a primary concern for companies across multiple industries.
-If you're interested in a fast-paced, well-paid career working to protect a company's valuable data, consider a career in cybersecurity.
+If you're interested in a fast-paced, well-paid career focused on protecting a company's valuable data and systems, consider a career in cybersecurity.

-To make it easier to take the next step, we've compiled a wealth of free cybersecurity resources covering career paths, popular credentials, and how-to guides for landing your next cybersecurity job.
-You can bookmark this page to refer to throughout your job search.
+To make it easier to take the next step, below you'll browse a wealth of free cybersecurity resources covering career paths, popular credentials, and how-to guides for landing your next cybersecurity job.
+As you're exploring this impactful career, consider bookmarking this page to refer to it later throughout your professional journey.

 Cybersecurity job outlook